gristlabs/grist-help/help/index.md

 ### Tutorials

 [Create a custom CRM](lightweight-crm.md).
-Using the "Lightweight CRM" example, learn to create high-productivity layouts, and link data.
+Using the "Lightweight CRM" example, learn to link data, and create high-productivity layouts.

 [Analyze and visualize data](investment-research.md).
 Using the "Investment Research" example, learn to create summary tables, create charts, and link charts dynamically.